colinaut/alpinejs-plugin-simple-validate/README.md

 ## Directive x-required

-The x-required directive is used on a field if you want to have it required depending on another field value or other variable.
+The x-required directive is used on a field if you want to toggle required depending on another field value or other variable.

 * x-required="expression" — evaluates the expression as a boolean function to toggle required on the element
 * x-required:name="'value'" — this shorthand allows you to easily test if a another named field has a particular value set.
 If it does have the value than it sets required to true.